Are you making sure your child is thinking as he/she should?

 What can you do?

 As a parent, you are responsible for shaping your child’s growth in all realms.
-Go an extra mile and strive towards making math your child’s best friend!
+Go the extra mile and strive towards making math your child’s best friend!
+This article discusses the current learning ways and what is missing.
+It also covers what actions you should take.